 This course addresses the reliable and valid measurement of psychological constructs such as intelligence, personality and vocational interest.
-In addition to exploring basic assessment principles, first-hand experience with several psychological tests will be provided, and the ways in which such test information is used and misused in making decisions will be examined.
-Prerequisites: PSY 111, and one of the following statistics-based courses: PSY 201, ECO 202, MTH 112, MTH 210, HUS 285, POL 220, SOC 216.

-PSY 332.
-PSYCHOLOGY OF EXCEPTIONALITY

-Students learn the measures and procedures used to evaluate exceptional children and techniques for educational intervention and remediation as they study the origins, symptoms and characteristics of exceptional children.
-Study covers those children who are emotionally, physically or mentally disabled, as well as those who are gifted and talented.
-Prerequisite: PSY 111.

-PSY 333.
-ABNORMAL BEHAVIOR

-In this overview of major psychological disturbances (anxiety, mood, personality, sexual and schizophrenic disorders), students examine the role of different theories, diagnostic tests and procedures in understanding illness and learn the basics of therapeutic interventions.
-Prerequisite: PSY 111.

-PSY 343.
-PSYCHOLOGY OF PERSONALITY AND INDIVIDUAL DIFFERENCES

-This course covers major modern perspectives in personality psychology including dispositional, biological, psychodynamic, self and social-cognitive theories.
-Students are also introduced to issues and techniques of personality testing and assessment.
-Prerequisites: PSY 111, 201.
+In addition to exploring basic assessment principles, first-hand experience with several psychological tests will be provided, and the ways in which such test information is used and misused in making decisions will ned.
+Prerequisites: PSY 111, and one of the following statistics-based courses: , ECO 202, MTH 112, MTH 210, HUS 285, POL 220, SOC 216.
+PSY Students technique toms and emotiona PSYCHOLOGY OF EXCEPTIONALITY learn the measures and procedures used to evaluate exceptional children and es for educational intervention and remediation as they study the origins, sympolenarcteristics of exceptional children.
+Study covers those children who are ally, physically or mentally disabled, as well as those who are gifted and talented. site: PSY 111.
+4 sh PSY In this ov and schiz tests and ABNORMAL BEHAVIOR verview of major psychological disturbances (anxiety, mood, personality, sexual cophrenic disorders), students examine the role of different theories, diagnostic procedures in understanding illness and learn the basics of therapeutic intervence equisite: PSY 111.
+4 sh PSY sitional, introduce PSYCHOLOGY OF PERSONALITY AND INDIVIDUAL DIFFERENCES rse covers major modern perspectives in personality psychology including disposiological, psychodynamic, self and social-cognitive theories.
+Students are also ed to issues and techniques of personality testing and assessment.
+Prerequisites: 201.
 Offered fall or spring.

-PSY 355.
-HUMAN PERCEPTION

-Study in human perception includes research and theory on the structural and functional characteristics of various perceptual systems, on perceptual phenomena such as depth and color perception and on other related topics.
+4 sh PSY Study in character HUMAN PERCEPTION human perception includes research and theory on the structural and functional ristics of various perceptual systems, on perceptual phenomena such as depth and ception and on other related topics.
 Prerequisite: PSY 111.

-PSY 356.
-HEALTH PSYCHOLOGY

-This course focuses upon the role of psychology in a variety of medical issues: healthenhancing and health-compromising behaviors, stress and illness, patient-practitioner relationships, pain and other chronic conditions.
-The growing field of health psychology is explored as both an area of research and a clinical profession.
+4 sh PSY This cou enhancin relations HEALTH PSYCHOLOGY ree focuses upon the role of psychology in a variety of medical issues: healthig and health-compromising behaviors, stress and illness, patient-practitioner hips, pain and other chronic conditions.
+The growing field of health psychology is as both an area of research and a clinical profession.
 Prerequisite: PSY 111.

-PSY 357.
-CRIMINAL BEHAVIOR

-This course focuses primarily on the causes of crime, the criminal mind and the resulting social and personal costs of crime.
-Also addressed are various aspects of the criminal justice system, including the relevance of psychology to courtroom proceedings.
-Although many types of crime are explored, emphasis is placed on violent crime.

-An investigation of animal behavior takes into account physiology, development, evolution and adaptation.
-Studies emphasize specialized structures and abilities which may or may not be present in humans and which confer selective advantages upon their possessors.
-Prerequisite: PSY 111.
-PSY 363.
-INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY Psychological applications in the workplace are the focus of this course.
-Topics include personnel selection, leadership and motivation, job satisfaction and work performance.
+4 sh PSY This cou ing socia justice sy CRIMINAL BEHAVIOR rse focuses primarily on the causes of crime, the criminal mind and the result- l and personal costs of crime.
+Also addressed are various aspects of the criminal vstem, including the relevance of psychology to courtroom proceedings.
+Although best of crime are explored, emphasis is placed on violent crime.
+4 sh 261 PSY An inves and adap not be pr ANIMAL BEHAVIOR tigation of animal behavior takes into account physiology, development, evolution tation.
+Studies emphasize specialized structures and abilities which may or may esent in humans and which confer selective advantages upon their possessors. site: PSY 111.
+4 sh PSY Psycholo personne INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY gical applications in the workplace are the focus of this course.
+Topics include el selection, leadership and motivation, job satisfaction and work performance. site: PSY 111.
+4 sh PSY Issues in depth as and emotinfluence PSYCHOLOGY IN CULTURAL CONTEXT the related fields of cultural and cross-cultural psychology are considered in students investigate basic psychological processes (e.g., motivation, cognition tion) in the context of how cultural world views and implicit value assumptions the development and functioning of human behavior and social interaction. site: PSY 111.
+4 sh PSY This cou PSYCHOLOGY PERSPECTIVES ON HUMAN SEXUALITY rse involves the application of psychological theories and research to the area of chavior.
+Emphasis will be placed on research techniques used to study sexual- 4 sh ity, theories of attraction and love, sexuality across the lifespan, and variations in sexual response, attitudes, orientations and practices.

-Prerequisite: PSY 111.

-PSY 361.

-PSY 366.
-PSYCHOLOGY IN CULTURAL CONTEXT

-ANIMAL BEHAVIOR

-Issues in the related fields of cultural and cross-cultural psychology are considered in depth as students investigate basic psychological processes (e.g., motivation, cognition and emotion) in the context of how cultural world views and implicit value assumptions influence the development and functioning of human behavior and social interaction.
-Prerequisite: PSY 111.

-PSY 367.
-PSYCHOLOGY PERSPECTIVES ON HUMAN SEXUALITY

-This course involves the application of psychological theories and research to the area of sexual behavior.
-Emphasis will be placed on research techniques used to study sexuality, theories of attraction and love, sexuality across the lifespan, and variations in sexual response, attitudes, orientations and practices.
 Counts toward the Women/Gender Studies minor.
 Prerequisite: PSY 111.